Virginia short-term disability insurance is an important program for growing families.

 Most employers may not provide paid leave.
 The state does not offer a program for temporary medical conditions.

 How can you continue paying regular bills without an income, when added medical expenses enter the mix?

 Preserving your income with private coverage is a great way to answer this question.

 - Application and claims forms

 - Pregnancy and maternity leave

 - Virginia laws related to disability

 Policies will pay total disability benefits if you are physically unable to work for longer than the elimination period, and the coverage remains in force when the medical event occurs.

 How much do you get, and how long does it last?
 That answer depends upon three feature variations you select at time of policy application.

-Short-term disability insurance in Virginia covers most accidents and illnesses subject to limitations and exclusions.
+Virginia short-term disability requirements spell out what is and is not covered by your policy.
 The list below is not exhaustive, but addresses the most common questions people ask.

 Accidents that occur after the effective date are generally covered.
 There are exclusions for acts of war, intentional injuries, accidents that occur while intoxicated, or while committing a crime.